Our Guide to Cleaning a Microwave: 5 Easy Hacks (No Scrubbing)

 When dealing with stubborn stains or dried-on food, a baking soda paste can work wonders:

-a.
-Mix 2 tablespoons of baking soda with enough water to create a thick paste.
+Mix 2 tablespoons of baking soda with enough water to create a thick paste. - Apply to Stains

-b.
-Apply the paste to the stained areas on the microwave walls and door.
+Carefully apply the paste to the stained areas on the microwave walls and door. - Let it Sit

 Amazing Baking Soda Multi Purpose Household Cleaner – Duzzit Amazing Baking Soda